microshare/microshare.github.io/docs/2/technical/microshare-platform/quick-start.md

 ## 2. Setting up your Account
 ---------------------------------------

 If you do not already have a developer account, follow the [Create an Account Tutorial](/docs/2/general-user/quick-start/create-an-account/) to get started.
-If you already have an account, continue reading the background on the various Microshare tools, head over to [The developer login page]( https://dapp.microshare.io/login?requestURL=%2F) and start reading the [Technical Overview Page](/docs/2/technical/quick-start/overview/).
+If you already have an account, continue reading this page and head over to [The developer login page]( https://dapp.microshare.io/login?requestURL=%2F).
+After, make sure to check out the [Technical Overview Page](/docs/2/technical/quick-start/overview/).

 ## 3. Tools and Abilities
 ---------------------------------------